Photo Scanning Services

 What is included in the price of each scan?

 Each photo is scanned at high resolution for archival quality digital images, which offers increased flexibility for enlarging, editing, and printing.
 Each photo is carefully scanned by hand using flatbed scanners and includes precise cropping and manual editing for best quality results.
-We do not use any automatic processes for the retouching process, and we also offer more advanced restoration for damaged and aged photos.
+We do not use any automatic processes for the retouching process.
 All images are reviewed 3 times through our digitizing process for proper quality assurance.